gpereyra/school-of-prompt/examples/simple_examples/README.md

 ## 🎸 Rock On!

 Each example demonstrates that **you don't need to be a prompt engineering expert** to get great results.
-The School of Prompt framework handles the complexity so you can focus on rocking your specific use case!
+The framework handles the complexity so you can focus on your specific use case!

 *"You're not hardcore unless you optimize hardcore!"* 🤘